Queer In AI: A Case Study in Community-Led Participatory AI

-Even after years of critical reflection and spending tens of thousands of volunteer hours and hundreds of thousands of dollars on programs to improve accessibility, Queer in AI is still inaccessible to many.
-While accessibility to everyone should always be the goal, in practice no single community or participatory initiative will be able to include everyone in that community.
-Participatory researchers aspiring to broad inclusion should consider pluralities of communities and participatory initiatives with radically different structures.
+Even after years of critical reflection and significant investment of volunteer time, money, and other resources, Queer in AI is still inaccessible to many.
+While accessibility to everyone should always be the goal, in practice, no single community or participatory initiative will be able to include everyone in that community.
+Therefore, participatory researchers aspiring to broad inclusion should consider the pluralities of communities and participatory initiatives with radically different structures.